brndmr/BA_Demir/README.md

 # Bachelorarbeit Baran Demir 2023
-**Results of trained policy neural networks as videos:**

-Control neural networks working in conjunction as a finite state machine:
+**Control neural networks working in conjunction as a finite state machine:**
 Quadrupedal FSM: https://youtu.be/gdV9fChHyXw

 **Control modules in isolation:**